Tension Myositis Syndrome

 Healing from Tension Myositis Syndrome (TMS) typically involves a combination of physical and psychological treatments aimed at addressing both the physical symptoms and underlying emotional factors that contribute to the condition.
 Here are some steps that may be helpful in healing from TMS:

-3. Practice physical therapy: Physical therapy can help to alleviate the physical symptoms of TMS by addressing muscle tension and improving posture and body mechanics.
+- Practice physical therapy: Physical therapy can help alleviate the physical symptoms of TMS by addressing muscle tension and improving posture and body mechanics.
 This may involve exercises to stretch and strengthen affected muscles, as well as techniques such as massage, heat therapy, or acupuncture.